-School Student Protection Contacts are nominated staff members to whom a student can raise a concern of abuse, harm or inappropriate behaviour.
+School Student Protection Contacts are nominated staff members to whom a student can raise a concern of inappropriate behaviour by a staff member.
 These roles can assist staff members and volunteers regarding any student protection concerns.
 Each of our schools has a minimum of two School Student Protection Contacts, who are readily identifiable through posters throughout the school.
 Volunteers are encouraged to seek guidance and support around any student concern.